-The Sacramento River is one of the most impressive natural resources in all of California, and if you are visiting the town of Mount Shasta, you can take this quick stop to visit its humble beginnings.
+The Sacramento River is one of the most important natural resources in all of California.
+If you are visiting the town of Mount Shasta, you can take this quick stop to visit its humble beginnings.
 Mount Shasta City Park, on the outskirts of town, features the start of the river and has become an almost spiritual spot for people to visit and drink from.
-I saw a half dozen people come fill up water bottles while I was there.
-It is a peaceful place for a quick visit and here is all the information.
+I saw a half dozen people come to fill up water bottles while I was there.
+It is a peaceful place for a quick visit, and here is all the information.

 - Signs said water was not safe to drink from, but the Shasta City website said it was.

 - Location: Rd No 2M010 Mt Shasta, CA 96067

 - This information was from my visit in 2017

 - Read about all of my favorite spots in Siskiyou County here

 From the 5 North, get off on Lake St and head right.
 Turn left on Mt Shasta Blvd, and you can take this all the way to the park.
 There are signs for the park, but it is easy to miss.
 If you make it back to the freeway, you went too far.
 Parking is available around the area, and it is easy to walk to the headwaters.